baltej223/Dexilo/md_files/FEATURES.md

-# 🎵 Music Collab Studio - Features
+# 🎵 Dexilo - Features

 ## Overview

-Music Collab Studio is a cutting-edge decentralized platform that revolutionizes music collaboration and monetization through blockchain technology.
+Dexilo is a cutting-edge decentralized platform that revolutionizes music collaboration and monetization through blockchain technology.
 Built on the Internet Computer Protocol (ICP), it offers musicians, artists, and creators a secure, decentralized environment to create, collaborate, and monetize their work.

 ## 🎼 Core Features